hibiki-shibata/customizable-bulk-ts-script/README.md

 ## ~ Simple overviews of expected behavior ~ 🐣
+1. Run ``` git clone https://github.com/hibiki-shibata/bulk-action-for-daily-task-automation ``` in command line.
-1. Prepare some resource files.
-(Ref: The below "What you manually prepare")
+2. Prepare some resource files.
+(Ref: the below A) )
    - CSV file as a source of custom values for each request in Bulk Action.
    - JSON file to define the request body.
    - Acces-token.txt to insert the security token.